Atlanta >Restaurants >

-Atlanta >New York Pizza Exchange
+Pizza >New York Pizza Exchange

 My favorite pizza joint in Atlanta – I'm well acquainted with Fellini's, Mellow Mushroom, and numerous other pizza places around town.
 Though Fellini's sometimes comes close, NYPE is my clear favorite.
 The uncannily light and chewy crust is terrific, and the toppings are fresh and generous.
 Plus, they have a range of unique creations (Mexican, PB&J, etc.) that really set them apart.
 Im fortunate to live within delivery range, but Ive eaten on site multiple times and found the service friendly and competent and the atmosphere inviting.

 My personal favorite is the white pizza (truly white, with a garlic cheese sauce instead of tomato) with chicken and broccoli.
 Just dont expect anyone to talk to you for a while.
 Other favorites include the surprisingly good but pricy Cajun chicken fettuccine alfredo, the Chickenboli (with huge sun-dried tomatoes), and excellent calzones.
 Desserts are good, but if youre eating there I second the recommendation to hit Ben & Jerrys.

 It's all in the crust at this specialty pizza joint. – The Scene

 Inside the Exchange, calzones, strombolis and pies emerge from stainless steel ovens that sit behind a huge glass and brick service island.
 Outside, a magnolia-shaded patio offers a cool setting.
 It's the perfect spot to linger with regrets over that last slice (dripping with mozzarella) that you didn't really need to eat.